Fijishi-Enterprises/BenthicIMG-Analyser/docs/beta_migration_database.rst

 Run pgloader: ``<pgloader directory>/build/bin/pgloader coralnet.load``

 For us, this process takes about 45 minutes.
+At the end it'll display a table of results.
 Confirm that there are no errors.

 Two possible warnings that should be acceptable are: